 - potential for scalability

-In this blogpost, we’ll address the need of on-premises platforms vs. SaaS platforms.
-Be sure to watch for Part 2, where we’ll discuss the importance of scalability.
+In this blog post, we’ll address the need for on-premises platforms vs. SaaS platforms.
+Be sure to also read Part 2, where we discuss the importance of scalability.

 On-Premise vs. SaaS

 What’s the difference and why is it important?
 These represent the two primary deployment options for buyers and each has its own criteria for suitability.

 An on-premise DAM solution is installed on your organization’s hardware and is managed, maintained, and updated by your IT department.
 Your internal IT team will also be responsible for all support, along with the research and implementation of any new features.